to draw up research applications

 The application months are to be used to draw up research applications.

-PhD holders employed until further notice at the Faculty of Social Sciences, who do not have more than 30 percent of their position reserved for research, can apply.
+PhD holders employed until further notice as senior lecturer or lecturer at the Faculty of Social Sciences, who do not have more than 30 percent of their position reserved for research, can apply.

-The support constitutes the cost of one to two months’ full-time work.
+The support constitutes the cost of one month's full-time work.

-A person who has been awarded funding can re-apply for application months no earlier than two years after the previous approval decision.
+A person who has been awarded funding can re-apply for application months no earlier than 18 months after the previous approval decision.
 Awarded funds are to be used at the latest 18 months after the decision date.

 How to apply

-The application deadline is 15 February (spring semester) and 15 September (autumn semester).
+The application deadline is 15 February.
 Send the application to elin [dot] hermansson [at] sam [dot] lu [dot] se.

 Applications are also to include: